sveltejs/kit/documentation/docs/10-getting-started/30-project-structure.md

 title: Project structure
 ---

-A SvelteKit project requires the following files and directories at minimum in order to build a site:
+A typical SvelteKit project contains the following files and directories:

 ```bash
 my-project/